From the Head of School

 This cap, along with the new slouch hat (as outlined above) will replace the existing bucket hat.

-Upon arrival of the new sports cap (date to be advised), a phasing in period will occur during Term 4, 2017 and Term 1, 2018.
+A phasing in period will occur during Term 4, 2017 and Term 1, 2018.
 Throughout this period students may wear either the existing bucket hat, the new slouch hat or the new sports cap.

 From Term 2, 2018 the new slouch hat and sports cap will totally replace the bucket hat.

 The OOSH team are excited to announce bookings can now be made at https://www.flexischools.com.au/